acezxn/PathTracker/README.md

-Code the robot to run multiple paths with different tracking algorithms  and combine into one "strategy."
-The strategies generated would be stored in the strats directory, and simulated with the strategy maker.
+Allows the user to code the robot to run multiple paths with different tracking algorithms and combine into one "strategy."
+The strategies generated would be stored in the ```strats/``` directory, and simulated with the strategy maker.

 #### Structures of a strategy folder